 As we are unable to recertify you meter, when it’s current certification period ends we’ll get in touch to arrange a meter replacement, free of charge.
 We will replace your expired meter(s) with new, second-generation (SMETS2) variants.

-As part of the government-backed smart meter initiate, traditional meters are generally not available in the UK and are rarely manufactured, which is why we will replace your expired meter with a smart one.
+As part of the government-backed smart meter initiative, traditional meters are not so widely available in the UK and therefore may come at a cost to you, which is why we will replace your expired meter with a smart variant.

 What if I don't want a smart meter?

-Due to Ofgem regulations, we will still need to install a smart meter in your property but can do so in 'dumb' mode if you do not wish for your meter to act smart.
+Due to Ofgem regulations, we will still need to install a smart meter in your property but can do so in 'dumb' mode if you do not wish for your meter to be 'smart'.
 By selecting this option, we will ask you to send us periodic meter readings so that we can ensure your account remains up to date.